Fairytale (Pointer Sisters song): History

 The Pointer Sisters began a series of promotional appearances in Nashville with an August 16, 1974 performance at Fairgrounds Speedway; on October 25, 1974, the group performed "Fairytale" at the Grand Ole Opry, marking the inaugural Opry appearance by an African-American vocal group.
 (The personnel for the Pointer Sisters' Opry performance – which also featured "Shaky Flat Blues" – was Anita, Ruth and Bonnie Pointer; the absence of fourth member June Pointer being attributed to physical and nervous exhaustion.)
-Ultimately, "Fairytale" achieved moderate C&W hit status, peaking at number 39 on the Billboard C&W chart dated October 5, 1974, but this was sufficient success to effect a crossover to Pop radio with the song debuting on the Billboard Hot 100 – also dated October 5, 1974.
+Ultimately, "Fairytale" achieved moderate C&W hit status, peaking at number 37 on the Billboard C&W chart dated October 26, 1974, but this was sufficient success to effect a crossover to Pop radio with the song debuting on the Billboard Hot 100 – dated October 5, 1974.
 It eventually ascended to a number 13 peak that December.
 Internationally "Fairytale" reached number 21 in Australia and number 42 in Canada; it also hit number 41 on the Canadian C&W chart.

 The Pointer Sisters had introduced "Fairytale" in performance during their April 21, 1974 concert at the San Francisco Opera House; their live version was featured on the Live at the Opera House album released in September 1974.

-Bonnie Pointer would play down the idea of a C&W hit by the Pointer Sisters being a novelty: "People think because we're always trying something different we're not sincere.
+Bonnie Pointer played down the idea of a C&W hit by the Pointer Sisters being a novelty: "People think because we're always trying something different we're not sincere.
 Like country music.
 For us, it's no joke...Our folks came from Arkansas and we grew up singing country songs.
 It's part of us."

-"Fairytale" went on to win the Pointer Sisters the Best Country Vocal Performance by a Duo or Group for the year 1974, marking the first awarding of a Grammy to an all-female vocal group and making the Pointer Sisters the only black women to date who have won a Grammy in a country music category.
+"Fairytale" went on to win the Pointer Sisters the Best Country Vocal Performance by a Duo or Group for the year 1974, marking the first awarding of a Grammy to an all-female vocal group and making the Pointer Sisters the only black women to win a Grammy in a country music category until Beyoncé took home the Grammy Award for Best Country Album in 2025.
 Bonnie and Anita Pointer also received a nomination for the Grammy Award for Best Country Song as the writers of "Fairytale."

-In addition, the song received another honor when Elvis Presley recorded a cover version on March 10, 1975 at RCA's Hollywood studios.
+Elvis Presley recorded a cover version of the song on March 10, 1975, at RCA's Hollywood studios.
 The track appears on his album Today.

 In December 1975, the Pointer Sisters recorded five more tracks at Quadrophonic Studios intending to complete an album of all-C&W songs.
 However, only one track was released: "Live Your Life Before You Die" which, upon its January 1975 single release, only became a minor Pop hit (number 89).
 Despite its modest chart showing, it garnered the Pointer Sisters another Best Country Group Performance Grammy nomination.
 Eventually, the follow-up studio album to That's a Plenty – the June 1975 release Steppin' – in fact showed the group moving in a more emphatically R&B direction.

 In 1986, Anita Pointer returned to the country charts, scoring a number 2 C&W hit with Earl Thomas Conley on the duet, "Too Many Times".